| |

 1930.
 He was active in the "Ha'Shomer Ha'tzair" youth movement in

 Grodno and was one of its leaders.
-In 1929 he visited at the General
+In 1929 he visited the General

 National Exhibition (Powszechna Wystawa Krajowa, PWK) organized in

-Poznań (picture below).
+Poznań (photo below).
 The PWK was an overview of economic and

 cultural achievements of Poland, prepared on a grand scale and visited